Anomalous criticality with bounded fluctuations and long-range frustration induced by broken time-reversal symmetry

 {\it Excitation and fluctuation in the superradiant phase.---} Let us discuss the excitation and fluctuation in various SPs.
 For detailed derivation, we refer to Ref.~\cite{sup}.
 For $\theta\geq\theta_c^{k_1,k_0}$, since all mean values $\bar x_n$ are identical with no frustration, the resulting effective Hamiltonian preserves the translational symmetry and we find that the $k_0$ momentum mode becomes critical, with the mean-field exponent $\gamma=1/2$~\cite{sup}.
 For $0<\theta<\theta_c^{k_1,k_0}$, the translational symmetry of the system is broken due to the frustration.
-Therefore, we numerically calculate the excitation spectra for $N=3$, $N=5$ [See Fig. \ref{fig:phase}(b,d)].
+Therefore, we numerically calculate the excitation spectra for $N=3$, $N=5$ [See Fig. \ref{fig:phase}(b)].
 For $N=3$, through asymptotic expansions, we analytically derive that the excitation energy gap closes with an exponent $3/2$~\cite{sup}, which agrees with the numerical result.
 For $N=5$, we find the exponent to be $5/2$.
 Therefore, we have

 with $\gamma_-=1$ and $\gamma_+(N)=N/2$ for $N=3,5$.
 We note that the possibility of having different critical exponents on both sides of phase transition has been recently discussed in Ref. \cite{leonard_critical_2015} and the anomalous SPT in the synthetic magnetic fields exhibits such unique properties.
+This is qualitatively different from the scaling behavior of the previously reported frustrated SPT \cite{zhao_frustrated_2022}, where both sides of the transition share a mean-field exponent and an additional non-mean-field scaling appears in FSP.
 We also calculate the photon number and bipartite entanglement $S_n$ in the SP.
 Unlike the anomalous NP where both are non-divergent, we find that they do diverge at the critical point as shown in Fig. \ref{fig:entanglephoton} for $N=3$.
 Therefore, there is a \emph{discontinuity} of both quantities at the critical point of a continuous phase transition.
 We discovered that the SPT for $0<\theta<\theta_c^{k_1,k_0}$ exhibits highly unusual anomalous critical properties summarized above, and hence we call it an anomalous SPT.